chuba-cn/chuba-cn/README.md

 # 💫 About Me:
 Hey there!
 I’m Chuba, a software engineer with a love for building cool apps and crafting pixel-perfect UIs.
-I transitioned from engineering cars to engineering clean, scalable code. ⚙️✨<br>Fun Fact: My life motto: “Always push for pole position—on and off the track.”
+I transitioned from engineering cars to engineering clean, scalable code. ⚙️✨

 ## 🌐 Socials: